 Our curriculum in Years 7, 8 and 9 is designed to promote our pupils’ academic growth while challenging their understanding of the world around them.
 Each year, pupils read non-fiction texts, novels, short stories, plays and poetry with reading that spans the globe and that is set throughout history - from the Philippines in the 1890s to Liverpool in the 1970s.
 We empower our pupils to use all of their learning to draw their own conclusions and to freely express themselves in a safe, caring environment.
 Our collective sense of fellowship ensures that we all listen to and respect one another.

 In Years 10 and 11, GCSE English Language and GCSE English Literature are compulsory courses of study.
-At Hall School Wimbledon, the students follow the AQA curriculum for both qualifications.
+At HSW, our pupils follow the AQA curriculum for both qualifications.
 There is one tier of entry, which covers the complete ability range of grades 9-1.

-For GCSE English Language, students read a range of fiction and non-fiction texts and develop their written voice through creative and persuasive writing tasks.
-For GCSE English Literature, students cover a range of texts from different periods of time.
+In GCSE English Language, pupils read a range of fiction and non-fiction texts and develop their written voice through creative and persuasive writing tasks.
+In GCSE English Literature, pupils cover a range of texts from different periods of time.
 They are currently studying Macbeth, The Strange Case of Dr Jekyll and Mr Hyde, An Inspector Calls, and AQA’s Power and Conflict anthology of poems.

-Extracurricular opportunities offered to students will include a junior drama club, opportunities to take part in school shows, and the chance to achieve Lamda qualifications.
+Extracurricular opportunities offered to pupils will include a junior drama club, opportunities to take part in school shows, and the chance to achieve Lamda qualifications.